w3f/General-Grants-Program/grants/speculative/club_messaging.md

 * Deliverables: architecture, implementation and documentation detailed publicly on GitHub
 * Specification:
 * implementation of existing  realtime audio/vedio communication for polkadot/substrate address
-* use elastos carrier as the messaging platfoem
+* use elastos carrier as the messaging platform

 ### Milestone 2 A token and smart contract system immplemented in Substrate
 * **Estimated Duration:** 1 month